Table of Contents

-A deductible is the share of money you will have to pay out of pocket when you file a claim.
-Renters insurance deductibles usually start at $500 or $1,000.
+Many providers of renters insurance offer policies with deductibles starting at $500 or $1,000.
 Other companies set deductibles as a percentage of the total cost.
-For example, a 20% deductible means that in a $2,000-claim, you would have to pay $400.
+For example, if your policy has a 20% deductible and you file a $2,000 claim, you will have to pay a $400 deductible.

 How much are the premiums?

-Renters insurance premiums are based on many factors such as where you live, your credit history, your limits, deductibles, your coverage, and more.
+Renters insurance premiums are based on many factors, such as where you live, your credit history, your coverage limits, and your deductibles.
 Remember to use the same insurance type, coverage limits, and deductibles when asking for quotes.

 How is property valued during a claim?

-An important factor when it comes to personal property insurance is how the insurer calculates the value of your belongings.
-There are two common approaches are actual cash value (ACV) and replacement cost value (RCV).
+An important factor with personal property insurance is how the insurer calculates the value of your belongings.
+There are two common approaches: actual cash value (ACV) and replacement cost value (RCV).

 What do renters insurance reviews say about the company?

-When an event happens that causes you to file a claim, it is usually a stressful time.
-You’ll want a renters insurance company that understands that and helps to ease the situation.
-Being so, convenience and service are very important.
+When you need to file a claim due to an unforeseen event, it’s usually a stressful time.
+You’ll want a renters insurance company that understands this and works to ease your stress rather than aggravate it.
+This makes convenience and quality service important.
 Look for a company with multiple contact channels, a 24/7 emergency line, easy online account management, and a helpful attitude when it matters most.
 You can learn more about the customer experience a company offers by reading real customer reviews below.

 Find the right renters insurance company for you

 Ready to protect your belongings and household to gain peace of mind while renting?
-Use the above questions to vet renters insurance companies and find the best fit for your needs.
+Use the above information to help you assess renters insurance companies and find the best fit for your needs.

-We’ve made it easy for you by listing leading companies along with real reviews, financial ratings, and coverage types.
+We’ve made it easy for you by listing leading companies along with real-customer reviews, financial ratings, and coverage types.
 Want to learn more?
 Simply click on a company to read an in-depth review.